New Assisted Dying Bill Introduced In UK Parliament - UrduPoint

 Belgium, along with the Netherlands, in 2002 became the first EU countries to allow euthanasia.

-Spain in 2021 authorized euthanasia and medically assisted suicide for people with a serious and incurable illness, followed by Portugal in 2023.
+Spain in 2021 authorised euthanasia and medically assisted suicide for people with a serious and incurable illness, followed by Portugal in 2023.

 Recent Stories